Vortitron/energy-sensor-generator/README.md

 License
 This project is licensed under the MIT License.
 See the LICENSE file for details.
 Credits
-Developed by [yourusername].
+Developed by [vortitron].
 Inspired by the Home Assistant community’s need for a clean, Python-based energy monitoring solution.
 Enjoy tracking your energy usage with a tidy, all-in-one integration!

 ---